KelinLyu/KGLEngine/README.md

 float emissionIntensity;
 void setEmissionMap(Texture* texture);
 ```
-Note that the reflection map requires a spherical map.
+Note that the setReflectionMap method only accepts a spherical map.